betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 "")
 ```

 - **InPlay:** checking whether the event has gone in play, as this is purely a pre-play strategy, though you could certainly take a similar approach to in-play markets.
-InPlay refers to G1 in the 'Bet Angel' worksheet, if this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.
+InPlay refers to G1 in the 'BET ANGEL' worksheet, if this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.

 ``` excel hl_lines="7"
 =IF(